 When you think about it that way, you have the potential to become smarter than the non-blogger.
 So start writing!

 Reason #3.
 Blogging connects you with like-minded people

 I have found that there is another world of other nerdy mom and nurse bloggers out there, just like me.
 They work all day and then pull their computers out after the kids go to bed.
-And like me, they burn the midnight oil and create interesting content by focusing their consciousness on things they are already good at.
-In time they become experts within their personal niche.
+And like me, they burn the midnight oil and create exciting content by focusing their consciousness on things they are already good at.
+In time they become experts within their niche.

 But, blogging can get lonely when you are sitting alone at your computer for hours.
 Which is another reason why it is good to connect with other bloggers within your niche.
 Connecting with other bloggers has helped me in so many ways:

 - Sharing helpful content from my blogger peers and vice versa

 - Learning how to blog better and faster

 - Forming relationships with other bloggers

 I love it when readers leave me comments on blog posts.
 And I love responding even more.
 It tells me that I created a dialog that is worth having and that people are reading my posts!
 Readers also give me new ideas about things I want to write about in the future!